HumanSignal/awesome-data-labeling/README.md

 #### MultiDomain

 * [Label Studio](https://github.com/heartexlabs/label-studio) - Label Studio is a configurable data annotation tool that works with different data types
+* [Universal Data Tool](https://universaldatatool.com) - An open-source tool and library for creating and labeling datasets of images, audio, text, documents and video in an open data format
 * [Dataturks](https://dataturks.com/) - Dataturks support E2E tagging of data items like video, images (classification, segmentation and labelling) and text (full length document annotations for PDF, Doc, Text etc) for ML projects.